Course Content

 What are the benefits?

-• Enable quick collaboration on course content for your students, without having to do much setup yourself (like creating a site on UBC Blogs or setting up Canvas groups).
+• You can enable quick collaboration on content for your students, without having to do much setup technical setup.

 • Having students learn the markup language used in UBC Wiki provides an additional real-world skill, as this language is also used for other wiki platforms like Wikipedia.